murdock-ng/murdock/README.md

-# riot-ci
+# riot-CI
-A simple CI (continuous integration) server written in Python
+A simple CI (continuous integration) server written in Python.
+Developed for RIOT (riot-os.org).